mypreview/woo-additional-terms/readme.txt

 3. Navigate to “WooCommerce” » “Settings” » “Additional Terms” tab and select the page you created in step 2.

 = Is this plugin compatible with WooCommerce Checkout block? = Yes.
 The plugin fully supports the block-based checkout flow.
+You can insert the dedicated “Additional Terms” block into the “Checkout” block to display the additional T&C checkbox at your chosen location.

 = Does this plugin supports WPML? =
 Yes.
 The plugin is translation-ready and has a config file to support both WPML and Polylang plugins fully.